SBoudrias/mem-fs-editor/README.md

 Optionally, when `from` is a glob pattern, pass an `options.processDestinationPath` function (`processDestinationPath(destinationFile)`) returning a string who'll become the new file name.

+`options.noGlob` can be used to by bypass glob matching entirely.
+In that case, `from` will directly match file paths against the file system.

 ### `#copyAsync(from, to, [options], context[, templateOptions ])`

 Async version of `copy`.